China's Wuhan marks sombre Tomb Sweeping festival amid coronavirus

 The Chinese government has said that no ceremonies or funerals can held for the victims of coronavirus due to its highly contagious nature.

-China will on Saturday also observe three minutes of silence nationwide at 10 a.m.
+China on Saturday also observed three minutes of silence nationwide at 10 a.m.
 (0200 GMT) to mourn the thousands of “martyrs” who died in the fight against the pandemic.
-It has asked for flags to be flown at half mast and air raid sirens as well as car and train horns to “wail in grief” after.
+Flags were flown at half mast and air raid sirens as well as car and train horns to “wailed in grief” after.

-Dai, the property agent, said she hopes she and her mother can resume how they usually spend the tomb sweeping festival next year, when the epidemic is over.
+Yang Qijin, 64, a retiree, was among residents who stepped out in Wuhan on Saturday to observe the silence as a mark of respect.

+“I was remembering the memory of our countrymen who have passed away,” he told Reuters as traffic restarted on nearby roads.

+“I very rarely come out of my housing compound now, but did so especially for this.”

-Reporting by Brenda Goh; Additional reporting by Thomas Suen; Editing by Daniel Wallis
+Reporting by Brenda Goh; Additional reporting by Thomas Suen; Editing by Daniel Wallis and Lincoln Feast.